-At Silkstone Primary School our vision is to nurture happy, confident individuals with a love for learning and for life.
-To build a school community where everyone cares for and respects themselves, each other and the wider world.
-Our curriculum is planned to achieve our vision, to develop children’s confidence, ignite their curiosity and build a strong and broad foundation of knowledge and skills to support their transition to high school and beyond.
-We want them to be critical thinkers, to question and to care as they develop the knowledge, skills and attributes they need to thrive in our complex world.
+At Silkstone Primary School our ambitious curriculum is designed to meet the needs of our children and our local community.
+We aim to inspire our children with a love for learning and for life.
+Our curriculum is planned to enable children to build a strong and broad foundation of knowledge and skills to support their transition to high school and beyond.
+We want all children to be critical thinkers, to question and to care as they develop the knowledge, skills and attributes they need to thrive in our complex world.
+Our curriculum is designed to provide all children with the cultural capital to succeed in life.

 - Culture and diversity – an understanding of the world that we live in